Wasted Penguinz

 Pontuz Bergman (stage name Wasted Penguinz) is a Swedish DJ and hardstyle producer.
-Wasted Penguinz was originally a duo act that consisted of Bergman and Jon Brandt-Cederhäll, who left in 2020.
+Wasted Penguinz was originally a duo act that consisted of Bergman and Jon Brandt-Cederhäll, who left the act in 2020.

+Wasted Penguinz was previously signed at Scantraxx, before moving over to Toff Music where they released their debut album, Wistfulness, in 2013.
+They subsequently moved to Toff Music child label Dirty Workz, where they released two further albums in the mid-late 2010s.

+Their music has been labelled as "Euphoric Hardstyle", with more of a focus on emotional melodies than other artists.
+Themes of mental health, personal struggle, love, loss and hope are prevalent in their music, evidenced by track titles such as "Anxiety", "Melancholia", "Wait for You" and "Make It One Day".

+Career

+2008-10: Origin, Signing to Scantraxx Recordz

+Much like many other hardstyle duos of their generation, Pontuz Bergman and Jon Brandt-Cederhäll met each other over an online forum in 2008.
+Prior to forming Wasted Penginz, both produced Eurodance music, but focussed their efforts into hardstyle after commencing the musical project together.

 Two years after the group was founded, Wasted Penguinz were signed to a major Dutch label, Scantraxx, in the summer of 2010.
 Their first Scantraxx release was on June 18, 2010.
 This release contained two tracks, "I'm Free" and "Anxiety", and was released on Scantraxx Silver.
 Their second release on Scantraxx Silver was in October 2010, containing the tracks "Hate Mondayz" and "Resistance".

 All the tracks on both of their first two Scantraxx releases reached the "Hardstyle Top 100 of 2010" list from Fear.fm, the then-largest radio station devoted to harder styles of dance music.
 "Resistance" reached position 11, "Anxiety" reached position 23, "I'm Free" at 37, and finally "Hate Mondayz" at position 49.
 They also won the "Best New Face" award from Fear.fm.
-Fear.fm interviewed Pontuz & Jon, who revealed that they were in contact with Scantraxx since December 2009, and it was only made official in the summer of 2010.
+Fear.fm interviewed Bergman & Brandt-Cederhäll, who revealed that they were in contact with Scantraxx since December 2009, and it was only made official in the summer of 2010.

-The image created around their music is centred on consuming large amounts of beer, with their motto/tagline being "Get Wasted N' Do It".
-The Wasted Penguinz' YouTube account is used to upload previews, as well as videos of drinking contests & drinking games.